robashton/blog/input/pages/My relationship with SOLID - Starting with S/content.markdown

 Perhaps this is because they're easier to conceptualise, and easy to write frameworks and patterns for so we can feel productive in our day job - but this is really not as it should be.

 What do I mean by horizontal?
-"I'm going to have a layer of controllers, a layer of validation, a layer of services, a layer of business logic,and a layer of data access"
+"I'm going to have a layer of controllers, a layer of validation, a layer of services, a layer of business logic,and a layer of data access".
+"If I put it behind an interface then I'll be alright".

 What do I mean by vertical?
 "I'm going to write a feature to to manage the availability of books in this library"